 5 Uses of alkaloids in Medicine, Agriculture & Research

-The uses of alkaloids are based on their toxic effects on the body.
+The uses of alkaloids are based on their toxic effects on the body like a change in body’s physiology when administered.

 5 Uses of alkaloids